 Mix 1 tablespoon of olive oil, garlic, vinegar, Italian seasoning, salt, pepper, tomato, and green onion together.
 Refrigerate this while you are grilling the tuna steaks.
 Remember, grilling is the best way to cook on a boat because that way you can be on deck and not get the inside of the ship too hot.

 The grill has to be preheated.
 Before you grill brush the tuna steaks (1 per person) with the remaining olive oil.
 Grill for 5 minutes per side or cook according to your preference.
-Usually served rare to medium.
+Interestingly, it is usually served rare to medium.
 Top the grilled tuna steak with bruschetta.
 You can also add feta on top if desired.

 If you are interested in this topic and would like to know a bit more about sailing destinations and the fantastic foods that are famous there check out our list of the Top Foodie Destinations.

-- 1 pound rotini or other medium-size pasta
+- a 1 pound rotini or other medium-size pasta

 - 1 pound ground beef, turkey or Italian sausage